Ferris-Labs/site-draft/content/en/docs/User Guide/Workflow.md

 ![](/images/execution_triggered_verified_wf.png)

-**Note that any component of the FerrisFX app is a module on its own.
-Through the workflow we make it possible that any event can combine the different modules.**
+*Note that any component of the FerrisFX app is a module on its own.
+Workflows makes it possible that any event can combine the different modules.*